marist-archives/Copyright-Zone/README.md

 copyrightgame
 =============
-A gamified way to learn the issues and pitfalls related to copyright.
+An interactive way to learn the issues and pitfalls related to copyright.